 The hygiene hypothesis theorises that the rise in atopic diseases such as asthma, eczema, hayfever, urticaria and allergy is because children are not getting natural exposure to events that should naturally stimulate their immune systems.
 This is said to be due to a number of factors including decrease in vaginal deliveries, a reduction in breast feeding, the overuse of paracetamol to supress fevers, the use of vaccinations that prevent natural exposure to viral illnesses, and the overuse of antibacterial products.
 These factors prevent the natural exposure to bacteria, viruses and, via breastmilk, food antigens that stimulate the production of food antibodies, that are designed to stimulate and train our immune systems to prevent immune dysfunction.

 If the immune system does not come into contact with bacteria and viruses and food antigens via breastmilk, the immune system remains underdeveloped and therefore “overreacts”, resulting in not only an increased suseptibility to food allergy but also auto-immune diseases with a hyperactive immune system such as multiple sclerosis, rheumatoid arthritis, asthma, eczema etc. Being too dirty will promote disease also so the idea is to find the middle ground.
-If you want to reduce your child's risk of food allergy have a vaginal delivery, breastfeed until your child is at least 1, encourage natural outdoor play, avoid the overuse of anti-bacterials and most importantly don't vaccinate.
+If you want to reduce your child's risk of food allergy have a vaginal delivery, breastfeed until your child is at least 1, encourage natural outdoor play and avoid the overuse of anti-bacterials.